-The change in our Acquisition Accounting Adjustments of \$38 million in 2017 compared to 2016 was due to a \$42 million decrease in the deferred revenue adjustment, principally driven by the acquisition of Websense in the second quarter of 2015.
+The change in our Acquisition Accounting Adjustments of \$34 million in 2018 compared to 2017 was due to a \$25 million decrease in the deferred revenue adjustment, principally driven by lower amounts recognized related to the Websense acquisition in the second quarter of 2015.

-The change in our Acquisition Accounting Adjustments of \$30 million in 2016 compared to 2015 was due to a \$16 million increase in the deferred revenue adjustment principally driven by the acquisition of Stonesoft in the first quarter of 2016 and a \$14 million increase in the intangibles amortization adjustment, principally driven by the acquisition of Websense in the second quarter of 2015, partially offset by the acquisition of Applied Signal Technology, Inc. at our SAS segment in the first quarter of 2011.
+The change in our Acquisition Accounting Adjustments of \$38 million in 2017 compared to 2016 was due to a \$42 million decrease in the deferred revenue adjustment, principally driven by the Websense acquisition in the second quarter of 2015.

-FAS/CAS Adjustment
+FAS/CAS Operating Adjustment

-The FAS/CAS Adjustment represents the difference between our pension and PRB expense or income under FAS requirements under U.S. GAAP and our pension and PRB expense under CAS.
+The FAS/CAS Operating Adjustment represents the difference between the service cost component of our pension and PRB expense or income under FAS requirements of U.S. GAAP and our pension and PRB expense under CAS.
+In the first quarter of 2018, we adopted the requirements of ASU 2017-07, Compensation - Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost, on a retrospective basis, which reclassified all components of FAS expense, other than service cost, to non-operating (income) expense, net.
 The results of each segment only include pension and PRB expense under CAS that we generally recover through the pricing of our products and services to the U.S. government.

-The components of the FAS/CAS Adjustment were as follows:
+The pension and PRB components of the FAS/CAS Operating Adjustment were as follows: